tomabr/HTML5-Video-JQueryUI-Plugin/README.md

 # HTML5-Video-JQueryUI-Plugin
 Plugin for video tag, that gives more capabilities to style.
 It is based on Slider JQuery UI.
-You can very simple style yours video with diffrents CSS preprocesor.
+You can very simple style yours video with diffrent CSS preprocesors.
 It depends on you and your imagination.
 ##Require - jQuery and jQuery UI
 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.3/jquery.min.js"></script>